BaderLab/saber/README.md

 If not specified, the default configuration file at `saber/config.ini` is used.

+> Note: At this time, the command-line tool simply trains the model.

 #### Web-service

 To run Saber as a web-service, `cd` into the directory `saber` and run: